Necktie: 1945–1995

 Around 1944, ties started to become not only wider but even wilder.
 This was the beginning of what was later labeled the Bold Look: ties that reflected the returning GIs' desire to break with wartime uniformity.
 Widths reached 5 in, and designs included Art Deco, hunting scenes, scenic "photographs", tropical themes, and even girlie prints, though more traditional designs were also available.
 The typical length was 48 in.

 The Bold Look lasted until about 1951 when the "Mister T" look (so termed by Esquire magazine) was introduced.
-The new style, characterized by tapered suits, slimmer lapels, and smaller hat brims, included thinner and not so wild ties.
-Tie widths slimmed to 3 in by 1953 and continued getting thinner up until the mid-1960s; length increased to about 52 in as men started wearing their trousers lower, closer to the hips.
+The new style, characterized by tapered suits, slimmer lapels, and smaller hat brims, featured thinner ties that were not as wild.
+Tie widths were slimmed to 3 in by 1953 and continued to get thinner until the mid-1960s; length increased to about 52 in as men started wearing their trousers lower, closer to the hips.
 Through the 1950s, neckties remained somewhat colorful, yet more restrained than in the previous decade.
 Small geometric shapes were often employed against a solid background (i.e., foulards); diagonal stripes were also popular.
 By the early 1960s, dark, solid ties became very common, with widths slimming down to as little as 1 in.